JWST Slew Times and Overheads

 See also: APT Smart Accounting

 After the initial slew to the target, subsequent slews (e.g., for dithers, mosaics, or target acquisitions) are charged times as a function of actual distance moved, as plotted in Figure 1.
+These are included among the Instrument Overheads in each Visit Duration.
 The slew itself is charged as in Table 1.
 Guide star acquisition and settling times are given in Table 2 and described in more detail below.
 Note that "slews" <0.06" do not actually involve slewing the telescope; instead they are executed by moving the fine steering mirror.